rishikanthc/skyfall-vim/Readme.md

 The theme uses low contrast colors and provides good readability while not being harsh on the eyes.

+For best results for python use with semshi syntax highlighter plugin.

 # Instructions

 This scheme uses terminal colors.
 The color settings for the terminals are present in